dwalkz/Modiphy/README.md

 ## Options
 The options that can be passed to Modiphy are as follows:
 ```
-filter: Currently "pixelate" is the only option but we're looking into adding
+filter:     (string)    Currently "pixelate" is the only option but we're looking into adding
                         blurs, color shifts, glitches, and many other styles.

-method: Combined with pixelate, there's two methods available:
+method:     (string)    Combined with pixelate, there's two methods available:
                         "quick"   - (default) Uses a fast, cheap algorithm to pixelate without looking
                         at all pixels in a new block.
                         "average" - Averages all RGB values in a block to get mathematically accurate
                         pixelation but takes more time to complete

 divisor:    (int)       Defaults to 50.
 For the pixelate filter, the width and height gets
                         divided by this number to determine the block sizes.
 E.x. a square
                         image of 500px by 500px and a divisor of 50 means each new pixel block
                         will be 10px by 10px.
 Higher divisor == more detailed pixels

 debug:      (boolean)   Defaults to false.
 Specifies whether verbose output should be output
                         to the console
 ```